awsdocs/aws-secrets-manager-docs/doc_source/integrating_csi_driver.md

 To show secrets in Amazon EKS as though they are files on the filesystem, you create a `SecretProviderClass` YAML file that contains information about your secrets and how to display them in the Amazon EKS pod\.

 The `SecretProviderClass` must be in the same namespace as the Amazon EKS pod it references\.

+If Amazon EKS does not have internet access, for the provider to access Secrets Manager, you need to set up a [VPC endpoint](vpc-endpoint-overview.md)\.

 For a tutorial about how to use the ASCP, see [Tutorial: Create and mount a secret in an Amazon EKS pod](integrating_csi_driver_tutorial.md)\.